 Are there any disadvantages of email sandboxing?

 There are disadvantages of email sandboxing – the primary one being that the delivery of legitimate emails can be delayed due to the inspection process.
-While this consideration can be overcome by whitelisting emails from trusted sources (so they bypass the inspection process), this solution does not scale well because trusted sources’ email accounts can be compromised.
+While this consideration can be overcome by allowlisting emails from trusted sources (so they bypass the inspection process), this solution does not scale well because trusted sources’ email accounts can be compromised.

 How does sandboxing improve an organization’s email security strategy?

-Sandboxing improves an organization’s email security strategy by providing an additional layer of defense against previously unknown and emerging threats that may evade traditional security measures.
-Email sandboxing reduces the risk of successful attacks by isolating potentially malicious content; and, by investigating the content of the email, organizations get valuable insights into the behavior and characteristics of the malicious content – aiding in threat intelligence and future prevention efforts.
+Sandboxing improves an organization’s email security strategy by providing an additional defense against previously unknown and emerging threats that may evade traditional security measures.
+Email sandboxing reduces the risk of successful attacks by isolating potentially malicious content, and, by investigating the content of the email, organizations get valuable insights into the behavior and characteristics of the malicious content – aiding in threat intelligence and future prevention efforts.